M.S. in Human Resource Management and Development

 Why NLU for Human Resource Management and Development

-NLU's Master of Science in Human Resource Management and Development (HRMD) program offers a practical, applications-oriented curriculum that builds leadership skills and knowledge that managers can implement in real time in their working environments.
-Students' own professional environments and challenges provide case study contexts for class learning in addition to course materials that expose students to developing human resources trends and forces operating in organizations today.
+NLU's HRMD degree program offers a practical, applications-oriented curriculum that builds leadership skills and knowledge that managers can implement in real time in their working environments.
+Students' own professional environments and challenges provide case study contexts for class learning.
+Course materials also expose students to developing human resources trends and forces operating in organizations today.

 The program is tailored to meet the needs of busy adults juggling personal and professional commitments.
 Fellowship with classmate-colleagues is also promoted.
-Students in the HRMD program at NLU generally stay with one group of classmates through the whole program, building a professional network and a deep understanding of comparative organizational environments from peers.
+Students in the human resource degree program at NLU generally stay with one group of classmates through the whole program, building a professional network and a deep understanding of comparative organizational environments from peers.

 NLU's Master of Science in Human Resource Development is professionally accredited by the International Assembly for Collegiate Business Education (IACBE).